Donation FAQ

 Organ, eye and tissue donors are heroes and are treated as such.
 The medical professionals who perform the recovery surgeries treat donors with the utmost respect, just like they would for any other patient.
 If you and your family were planning on an open casket funeral or viewing, these plans should not be affected by donation.

 Yes.
 If you are taken to the hospital after an accident or injury, it is the hospital’s number one priority to save YOUR life.
-Your status as a donor is not even considered until every effort has been made to try to save your life.
-To even be considered for donation, a patient must be on a ventilator and either declared brain dead or suffer cardiac death.
+Your status as a donor is not considered until every effort has been made to try to save your life.
+To be considered for donation, a patient must be on a ventilator and either declared brain dead or suffer cardiac death.

-Donation Myths
+Donation myths

-There are many questions and myths around organ, eye, and tissue donation.
+There are many questions and myths around organ, eye and tissue donation.
 Unfortunately, people often disqualify themselves as potential donors by citing misconceptions.
 Check out these videos to get the facts and learn that regardless of your age, race, religion, or health you can still share the gift of life.